aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

 Comprehensive Installation
 ==========================

-There are 3 main ways you can install ScanCode.
+There are 4 main ways you can install ScanCode.

 - :ref:`app_install`

     The recommended method for installing ScanCode is Downloading the latest release as an application and then configure and use directly.
 This is easy because no knowledge of pip/git or other developer tools is necessary.

+- :ref:`docker_install`

+    An alternative to installing the latest Scancode Toolkit release natively is to build a Docker image from the included Dockerfile.
+This is easy because the only prerequisite is a working Docker installation.

 - :ref:`source_code_install`